 - Pruning should be limited to removing broken, crossing branches, or in establishing a main leader.

 - Tree Wrap should be applied in November (think Thanksgiving) and removed in April (think Easter).
 Tree wrap helps to prevent sunscald in young or thin barked trees.
 Damage from sun scald provides opportunity for insect damage or fungal diseases.

-- To Stake or Not To Stake, that is the question….
+- To Stake or Not To Stake, that is the question.
 Research has shown that newly planted trees in general do not need to be staked.
 There are times when you should consider staking such as for protection, support, and to anchor in areas of high wind.
-Pine Lane Nursery does not include staking during planting unless requested by the customer.
+Pine Lane Nursery offers staking during planting for an additional fee and by request of the customer.

 Winter Steps to Success: